aminrj/aminrj.github.io/_posts/2025-04-05-external-secrets-operator.md

 All stored in Azure Key Vault.

-## Benefits of This Approach
+## Benefits of this approach

-- **No secrets in Git** — everything is pulled securely from Azure
+- No secrets end up in Git — everything is pulled from Azure at runtime
-- **Repeatable** — new environments or apps just need Terraform + ArgoCD sync
+- New environments or apps just need Terraform + ArgoCD sync, nothing else
-- **Scalable** — one Key Vault, many apps, zero manual duplication
+- One Key Vault serves many apps with no duplication
-- **GitOps-friendly** — secrets are managed declaratively
+- Secrets are declared in Git and managed declaratively
-- **Modular** — separate secret generation, storage, and usage
+- Secret generation, storage, and usage are separate concerns

-## Final Thoughts
+## Final thoughts

-External Secrets Operator is one of the most effective tools I’ve added to my Kubernetes setup.
-It bridges the gap between secure secret storage (Azure Key Vault) and GitOps-driven Kubernetes workloads.
+ESO is now my default for any production cluster.
+It connects secure secret storage (Azure Key Vault) with GitOps-driven Kubernetes workloads without leaking credentials into Git.

-This setup is now my default for any production cluster.

-If you're building GitOps-first, multi-environment Kubernetes systems, ESO should be part of your toolkit.
+If you're building multi-environment Kubernetes systems, it's worth the setup cost.